SAP-archive/BUILD/Contribution.md

 1. Search the issue tracker to make sure the bug has not yet been reported, or that your proposed enhancement hasn't already been started by somebody else.

 2. Contact our development team for a quick chat.
 While we deeply appreciate your efforts, we do not accept and support all new features or bug fixes submitted by contributors.
-Therefore, in order to optimize the chances of your change being accepted,  contact a member of the core development team, using the DL for the project or the project blog, and describe your idea before you start.
+Use the DL for the project,  or the project blog, to contact a member of the core development team and describe your idea before you start.
 The developer may agree to support your new feature, in which case he can probably provide you with some valuable advice, or recommendations for modifications.
 In cases where the developer does not support your new feature, she can provide you with an explanation, and perhaps recommend an alternative.

 **       We do not accept proposal for new features through the Issue Tracker.
 They will be removed.**